adobe-apiplatform/umapi-client.py/docs/usage-instructions-v1.md

-# Usage Instructions
+# V1 Usage Instructions (updated for the v2 release)

-The information below was written for version 1 of the client library.
+The information below was originally written for version 1 of the client library.
 Since all of the version 1 functionality is now available (in a faster, easier-to-use form) from the v2 client library, it is recommend that new users start with v2.
-However, v1 users who have not yet upgraded their applications to the use the v2 client can still access this functionality in the umapi_client.legacy package, as detailed below.
+However, v1 users who have not yet upgraded their applications to the use the v2 classes can still access v1 classes in the v2 release by using the `umapi_client.legacy` package.
+The details are in the material below.

 These instructions presume you have already created your [Adobe.IO](https://www.adobe.io/) integration, as described